 During any athletic activity, it’s best to wear spandex clothes.
-This is, of course, in order to keep the infusion set from pulling out or slipping.
+This is, of course, to keep the infusion set from pulling out or slipping.
 Another option is Velcro bands.

-One should take their daily activities into consideration when attaching their infusion set.
+One should consider their daily activities when attaching their infusion set.
 For instance, one should avoid the waistband area if they most often find themselves in a working space.

 Also, it is crucial to secure one’s tubbing, so there are no hazards such as cabinets or doorknobs.

-On the other hand, if people happen to like running on a regular basis, they will see that their hands are a better option for the infusion placement than their legs during any training periods or a race.
+On the other hand, if people happen to like running regularly, they will see that their hands are a better option for infusion placement than their legs during any training period or a race.